fmaletski/nyc-taxi-map/README.md

 ## Summary
 This interactive data visualization illustrates when and where the NYC yellow taxis pick up and drop off passengers in the city.
 The data was obtained from the New York City Taxi & Limousine Commission.

+By filtering the data using the interactive features, many observations can be made, such as the busiest parts of the city, when and where New Yorkers like to take cabs, how this preference varies during the day, and the days of the week, and much more.

 ## Design

+Early when thinking about how to visualize this dataset, a choropleth was chosen.
+Using a map to show the locations and color hues to encode the information is a familiar and effective way to illustrate this dataset.

+To create the project, a clean and concise dataset needed to be created, due to limitations to browsers capacity to work with large datasets.
+This process is the subject of the first part of this section, ETL.

+The map design and creation is what the second section is about.

 ### ETL (Extract, Transform, Load)
 The data was downloaded from the NYC TLC website (http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).
 Due to the size of the dataset, I chose to use just the latest yellow taxi file, June 2017 (https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2017-06.csv), but the modules and the visualization html created are able to handle any data from this source with minimal to no modification.